Fibrosarcoma is a type of sarcoma affecting the fibrous connective tissues of the body.

 - A chance to discuss symptoms

-- An examination to look for any signs of the sarcoma returning.
-This may include an MRI or ultrasound if required after examination
+- An examination to look for any signs of fibrosarcoma returning.
+This may include scans such as CT, MRI or ultrasound scans

 - A chest x-ray to rule out any secondary cancers occurring in the lungs

-Sarcoma cancer can reappear in the same area after the treatment of a previous tumour; this is called a local recurrence.
+Fibrosarcoma can reappear in the same area after the treatment of a previous tumour; this is called a “local recurrence”.